 These writings usually go out on Sunday and for no particular reason today, I have been waiting about sending this one.
 As the second request came in from someone who had a desire to find something lost, I knew why I had put off writing.

-I already had this devotional and title in mind, but with these requests I began to look at this devotional in a different way somewhat.
-It may seem like a bit of a conglomeration of two separate ideas, but God works like that sometime.
+I already had this devotional and title in mind, but with these requests, I began to look at this devotional in a different way somewhat.
+It may seem like a bit of a conglomeration of two separate ideas, but God works like that sometimes.

 Take delight in the LORD, and he will give you your heart's desires.

 I taught we studied David and Bathsheba.
 We learned David loved and desired to have another man's wife.
 We learned that desire came to pass, even though it was a sin.
 David didn't follow God's will when he desired to have Bathsheba.
 He didn't follow God's will when he sinned.

 David repented and received God's forgiveness after the prophet Nahum revealed to him just how wrong it had been of him to go after his desire that was not God's desire for him.

 The Bible tells us that David was a man after God's own heart.
 God blessed David over and over with His love, protection, and favor.
 I wondered why did God allow this blemish on David's life.
 I asked myself did God love David so much that He gave him whatever he desired, even if it was something he was not supposed to have.
 I immediately thought, certainly not, God wouldn't do that.